f2er/codereview/README.md

 ###What is This###

-a lightweight codereivew platform writen by php.
+a lightweight codereivew platform written by php.

 ###Install Guide###
 for the install guide, please see the 'readme.txt' file.